Almac partners with Merck KGaA and the MRC to assess markers of response to Cetuximab therapy

 This personalized treatment approach was also recognized by regulatory bodies such as the European Medicines Agency (EMA) which approved cetuximab in combination with standard chemotherapy as a 1st-line treatment for mCRC in patients with KRAS wildtype tumors.

-Almac will utilize samples from the COIN trial to carry out quantitative polymerase chain reaction profiling and data analysis to assess other potential biomarkers in the context of combination therapy with cetuximab.
+Almac will utilise samples from the COIN trial to carry out quantitative polymerase chain reaction profiling and data analysis to assess other potential biomarkers in the context of combination therapy with cetuximab.

 Prof. Tim Maughan, Director, Wales Cancer Trials Unit, explained